tauri-apps/tauri/.changes/mobile-webview-access.md

 ---
-"tauri-runtime-wry": minor
+"tauri-runtime-wry": 'minor:feat'
-"tauri": minor
+"tauri": 'minor:feat'
 ---

 Support `with_webview` for Android platform alowing execution of JNI code in context.